SSWConsulting/SSW.Rules.Content/rules/start-meetings-with-energy/rule.md

 * “Welcome Mary, just waiting for Bob.
 We are chatting about weekend plans while waiting.”
 :::
 ::: good
-Figure: Good example - Acknowledging new participants and keeping the conversation light and engaging.
+Figure: Good example - Acknowledging new participants and keeping the conversation light and engaging
 :::

 By following these tips, you can ensure that meetings start on a positive note, making everyone feel valued and engaged right from the beginning.